huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_cassandra_instance.md

 In addition to the arguments listed above, the following computed attributes are exported:

 * `status` - Indicates the DB instance status.
-* `region` - Indicates the region where the DB instance is deployed.
 * `port` - Indicates the database port.
 * `mode` - Indicates the instance type.
 * `db_user_name` - Indicates the default username.